 Cardboard boxes are flattened and placed into a special recycling container.

 Many types of paper can be combined in a Mixed Paper container.
 Cardboard, office paper, phone books, computer paper, books, magazines, spiral notebooks, envelopes, and other papers.

-Many items found in commercial waste can be recycled.
+Many items found in commercial waste can be recycled effectively, including the following:

 - All types of paper including cardboard boxes

 Recyclable materials are collected and delivered to recycling facilities for further processing.
 Providing an additional container for recyclables is sometimes actually less expensive overall, because savings are realized in reduced trash pickup and disposal fees when your recyclables are removed from the trash and recycled.

 We are able to provide containers for recyclables for LEEDS certified buildings construction.
 Items to be recycled include: